- Why Was Your Amazon Seller Account Suspended (Related Account Suspension)?

 - Do not get defensive.
 Take a moment to collect your thoughts, keep calm and accept your mistake.

-With this detailed guide, we hope you can identify why your Seller Account got suspended for Related Accounts issue and how to remove it.
+With this detailed guide, we hope you can identify why your Seller Account got suspended for a Related Accounts issue and how to remove it.

 We also want to note that even if you write a PERFECT plan of action and you’re deeply sorry for your mistakes — it doesn’t guarantee reinstatement from Amazon’s side.

-While it might sound devastating that your account is now gone for good — in reality, it’s not that bad — we can always help you to get back to selling once again by providing you a new, fresh and clean seller account.
+While it might sound devastating that your account is now gone for good — in reality, it’s not that bad — we can always help you to get back to selling once again by providing you with a new, fresh, and clean seller account.
 Just contact us and we’ll get back to you ASAP.